 Figure 8.2.3-1: non-MSGin5G UE registration

 The non-MSGin5G UE registers at the Message Gateway.
-The Message Gateway determines, based on the registration request and pre-provisioned information, whether to register the requesting UE with the MSGin5G Server, a corresponding UE Service ID and, if available, a non-MSGin5G UE profile.
+Alternatively, the non-MSGin5G UE registration information is configured at the Message Gateway.
+The Message Gateway, based on the registration request and pre-provisioned information registers the UE with the MSGin5G Server, a corresponding UE Service ID and, if available, a non-MSGin5G UE profile.

 Table 8.2.3-1: non-MSGin5G UE Registration Request